TobikoData/sqlmesh/docs/guides/observer.md

 - When it began and ended
 - Total run time
 - Whether it failed
+- Whether and how any model audits failed
 - The model versions evaluated during the plan/run
-- Each model's total run time
+- Each model's run time
-- Whether and how any model audits failed

 Additionally, you can define custom measures that will be captured for each model.
 Defined with a SQL query, the measures are calculated for each model in the project.
 For example, you might record the total number of rows returned by each model so you can detect significant increases or decreases over time.